top of page

 Difficulty: This is a very easy hike along smooth jeep trails and on the shoulder and sidewalk of Route 90.

 Directions: Enter “Yardenit Baptismal Site” into Waze.
-Unless you intend visiting the baptismal site, you might park along the other side of the road rather than enter their parking lot.
+Unless you intend visiting the baptismal site, you could park along the opposite side of the road rather than enter their parking lot.

 Rachels dategrove.jpeg